electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 static library and include it in the final executable, or you can build it as a shared library and ship it alongside the final executable.

-In Electron, Node was built as static library for a long time.
+In Electron, Node was built as a static library for a long time.
 This made the build simple, enabled the best compiler optimizations, and allowed Electron to be distributed without an extra `node.dll` file.

-However this changed after Chrome switched to use [BoringSSL][boringssl].
+However, this changed after Chrome switched to use [BoringSSL][boringssl].
 BoringSSL is a fork of [OpenSSL][openssl] that removes several unused APIs and changes many existing interfaces.
 Because Node still uses OpenSSL, the compiler would generate numerous linking errors due to conflicting symbols if they were linked together.